ArtemIlinn/Research/README.md

-# Analytics in Business and Finance.
+# Analytics: Business and Finance.

 ## A collection of research/analytics work regarding business, investments, ESG and other fields.